shur-complement/js-smallpt/README.md

 Javascript port of smallpt (Global Illumination in ~145 lines of JS)

 This repo contains two separate implementations of a path tracing renderer.

-`smallpt.js` is a port of [http://www.kevinbeason.com/smallpt/](smallpt), a 99-line C++ renderer.
+* `smallpt.js` is a port of [http://www.kevinbeason.com/smallpt/](smallpt), a 99-line C++ renderer.
-`explicit.js`, the same as above but faster, with explicit light sampling.
+* `explicit.js`, the same as above but faster, with explicit light sampling.

-Zero dependencies, just open the HTML file and render in your browser.
+There are ZERO dependencies, just open the HTML file and render in your browser.
 If it hangs, try opening the console.

 Included are eight (!) scenes which can be selected in the UI.